 Spending time in the outdoors helps you start rebuilding good self-care habits.
 You eat on a fairly regular schedule.
 In addition, you see others doing basic self-care activities like brushing their teeth.
 You also get experience in treating the small scratches and cuts that go along with any outdoor activities.

-Crest View Recovery Center focuses on a reality therapy model.
-We offer both the standard talk therapy options, as well as holistic options like wilderness therapy.
+Crest View Recovery Center focuses on a reality therapy model which includes wilderness therapy here in Asheville, NC.
+We offer both the standard talk therapy options, as well as holistic options to treat ones whole self.
 For example, our programs include: